Who was interviewed?

-- And another 40 percent of employees do not want to recommend individuals from their private environment because they do not want to mix professional and private aspects.
+- And another 40 percent of employees do not want to recommend people from their private environment, because they do not want to mix professional and private aspects.

 It shows how very new recruiting models are also reaching the limits of social conventions.

-It is clear: Recruiters should keep an eye on their target group during active sourcing and consider the channels on which they can reach their candidates as best as possible.
-About three-quarters of companies are, for example, certain that they must be present on social media channels in order to recruit Generation Y.
+One thing is certain: Recruiters should keep an eye on their target group in Active Sourcing and pay attention to the channels they use to reach their candidates in the best possible way.
+For example, about three-quarters of companies are confident that they need to be present on social media channels in order to recruit Generation Y.

 While active sourcing is somewhat more complex, it can also be used when jobs are urgently needed.
 With established active sourcing processes, business networks or job database resumes can be used as a source of talent pool.

 More knowledge - PDF download, eCourses or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).